-What’s Your Forecast Accuracy Target for 2019?
+What’s Your Forecast Accuracy Target?

 It seems as if everyone is looking to improve their forecasting performance.
 Companies are seeking to implement (or re-implement) planning technology solutions, tune and optimize existing methodologies towards tighter variances, and integrate more accurate information into their planning processes.
 Unsurprisingly, the highest percentage of respondents in Gartner surveys continue to select demand variability and forecast accuracy as top barriers preventing them from reaching their broader supply chain goals.

 But despite this growing emphasis on demand forecasting improvement, Supply Chain Planning owners have been asked to manage increasingly volatile and growing portfolios with little to no intelligence on how forecast improvement is impacting their team’s performance potential, according to Ben YoKell of Chainalytics – a ToolsGroup consulting partner who was named by Forbes as one of the America’s Best Management Consulting Firms.